 |Farm, landscape, and ranch||5/16 to 3/8|

-Don’t completely rely on the table above.
+Don’t entirely rely on the table above.
 Of course, you should only use it as a guide.
-You’ll want to measure the exact thickness and then compare with what’s listed in the table.
+You’ll want to measure the exact thickness and then compare it with what’s listed in the table.
 If your results match what you see above, you’ve got the measurements right.

 The following table shows the types of metal supported by each welding process.

-Arc welding is a technique that involves using electricity to join metals together.
-Other welding techniques offer the same result, the difference is in how you go about it.
+Stick welding is a technique that involves using electricity to join metals together.
+Other welding techniques offer the same result; the difference is in how you go about it.

-This section will show you why you should choose arc welding over some other technique.
-Here are the advantages of arc welding.
+This section will show you why you should choose this technique over another.
+Here are the advantages.

-Most arc welding machines are portable, though some more than others.
+Most stick welders are portable, though some more than others.
 This is extremely important as you’ll sometimes need to get some welding done outside your home.
 Maybe even in a different city.
-Since arc welding machines are portable, you can easily carry them with you.
+Since these machines are portable, you can easily carry them with you.

-Generally speaking, stick welders are not too expensive.
+Generally speaking, arc welders are not too expensive.
 Also, you won’t have to buy additional equipment that could put a strain on your budget.

-With arc welding, it’s possible to weld metal even during heavy rain and wind.
+With stick welding, it’s possible to weld metal even during heavy rain and wind.
 You can also weld rusty and dirty metals.

 Huge Variety of Welding Machines

-there are lots of arc welding machines on the market.
+There are lots of these machines on the market.
 Anyone can find a perfect fit for their needs.

-While its advantages are probably enough to get you involved, you should be familiar with arc welding’s disadvantages as well.
+While its advantages are probably enough to get you involved, you should be familiar with welding’s weaknesses as well.